openxrlab/xrnerf/README.md

 ### Basic Concepts

-In XRNerf, model components are basically categorized as 4 types.
+In XRNeRF, model components are basically categorized as 4 types.

 - network: the whole nerf model pipeline, usually contains a embedder, mlp and render.
 - embedder: convert point-position and viewdirection data into embedded data, embedder can be function only or with trainable paramters.